srg-imperial/GrayC/ISSTA-2023-AE/README.md

-# VI.
+# IV.
 Reusability of GrayC - Additional details

 First of all, GrayC can use to detect bugs in mature compilers.
 We discuss below the structure of the source code of GrayC and give detailed instructions on how to build the tool from the source.
 Note that compilers such as LLVM and GGC are very complex pieces of code; hence the build process of these with instrumentation is a heavy task, by definition.
 It can take several hours, even on a machine with 16 GB RAM.
 We recommend adding swap files.

 Second, we believe the data and the scripts are very useful for the compiler testing community as the coverage scripts and the installation of all the other fuzzers on top of LibFuzzer.
 We shared all our scripts here for other researchers to use.

-## VI.A GrayC
+## IV.A GrayC

 GrayC is a greybox fuzzer for C compilers and analysers and is a libfuzzer-based tool.
 In brief, GrayC works as follows.
 Starting with an initial corpus of test programs, it uses libfuzzer to perform coverage-guided mutation-based fuzzing of the Clang/LLVM compiler for a time-limited period.
 Unconventionally, the purpose of this use of libfuzzer is not to find bugs at this stage but rather to generate a large corpus of interesting test programs.
 It is achieved by (a) using a custom mutator to yield an interesting space of compiler test programs that are statically-valid, and (b) saving every test program that libfuzzer produces to an external directory.